Week Of Outfits Series: A Week Of Well-Crafted & Beautiful Outfits With Kathleen Elie, Founder Of Conscious & Chic

 A Week Of Outfits With Kathleen Elie From Conscious & Chic

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Kathleen Elie, the Editor-in-Chic at Conscious & Chic.
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Kathleen Elie, the Editor-in-Chic at Conscious & Chic.

 Fashion has always been a part of my life from growing up surrounded by beautiful fabrics and sewing machines to learning how to sew later on in fashion design school.
 You see, my mom is an amazing seamstress.
 She learned the craft when she was 5 years old and uses it to this day.
 Needless to say that she is highly skilled and loves it although she kept it as a hobby all these years.
 Thanks to her affection for fashion, I grew up wearing custom-made dresses.
 At first, she would choose the styles and materials but soon it was my turn to dream up the creations she would then bring to life!